mchmarny/tweet-provider/README.md

 ## Pre-requirements

+### GCP

+If you don't have one already, start by creating new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
+Similarly, if you have not done so already, you will have [set up Cloud Run](https://cloud.google.com/run/docs/setup).

 ### Twitter

-To run this app you will need to obtain your personal Twitter app Consumer and OAuth secrets (`Consumer Key`, `Consumer Secret`,`OAuth Access Token`,`OAuth Access Token Secret`) Good instructions on how to obtain these are located [here](https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/)
+To query Twitter API you will need to obtain Twitter Consumer and OAuth tokens.
+Good instructions on how to obtain these are located [here](https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/).

-Once you obtain these four secrets from Twitter, you will need to pass these as arguments on each execution or you can define them as environment variables:
+Once you obtain these, export these as environment variables:

 ```shell
 export T_CONSUMER_KEY="***"